Sermon on the Circumcision and Name of Jesus. January 1, 2017

 You’ve probably heard the slogan, “The gift that keeps on giving.”
 It’s been used in a number of ads.
 I googled the expression and found out that it was first used to advertise the phonograph in 1924.
 This made sense.
 If you liked listening to a piece of music, you could hear it over and over again on a phonograph record.
 The fifty year copyright limit ran out and so the slogan is in public domain and no one has filed to use it exclusively for their product.
 So I appropriate it for this sermon.
 Christ is the Gift that God keeps on giving.

-In these days of Christmas we have celebrated the coming of Christ into the world as an infant.
+In these days of Christmas we celebrate the coming of Christ into the world as an infant.
 We think of the Christ-child as God’s gift to the world.
-But on this day in the church year calendar our attention is called to the circumcision of Jesus eight days after his birth.
+On this day in the church year calendar our attention is called to the circumcision of Jesus eight days after his birth, according to the custom of the Jewish people.

 In any event, it was a traditional ritual that was performed on the Christ-child.
 It made him a part of the covenant community of God’s people.
 It’s one of the most telling signs of what has been called “the scandal of particularity”—that the incarnate Son of God was a Jewish male named Jesus.